Sesheshet

 In 2008, archeologists discovered what is believed to have been her pyramid.

 Family

-Sesheshet was a grandmother of King Pepi I Meryre.
-Queen Iput I, Teti's wife, was a daughter of King Unas, the last king of the Fifth Dynasty.
+Sesheshet was a grandmother of King Pepi I. Queen Iput I, Teti's wife, was a daughter of King Unas, the last king of the Fifth Dynasty.
 The dynasty that arose from Teti is considered part of the Old Kingdom of Egypt, a term designated by modern historians.

 There was no break in the royal lines or the location of the capital from its predecessors, but significant cultural changes occurred to prompt the designation of different periods by scholars.

 Until the recent rediscovery of her pyramid, little contemporary evidence about Sesheshet had been found.
 Her estates under the title King's Mother are mentioned in the tomb of the early Sixth Dynasty vizier Mehi, and she is referenced in passing as the mother of Teti in a remedy for baldness in the Ebers Papyrus.

 Teti named his daughters after his mother.